 Chevron continues to find new ways to use energy more efficiently in its own operations.
-From 1992 to 2012, we used our Chevron Energy Index (CEI) to track energy use performance across all operations and measured a 34 percent improvement.
-CEI measured our operational energy intensity based on estimated technological improvements and operational performance.
+From 1992 through 2012, we used our Chevron Energy Index (CEI) to track energy use performance across all operations and measured a 34 percent improvement.
+The CEI measured our operational energy intensity based on estimated technological improvements and operational performance.
 As our assets have grown in size, complexity, and diversity, we recognized that energy efficiency could be measured better and ultimately improved.

 We achieve energy savings in big and small ways.
 Chevron employees and contractors make energy efficiency a constant priority through everyday acts such as maintaining our equipment so that it runs smoothly, and through complex projects, such as building high-efficiency power plants.
 For example, our Power and Energy Management unit collaborates with other Chevron groups to help oil fields, refineries and other facilities trim energy costs, test new technologies, achieve efficiency gains, manage emissions and improve power reliability.

 We have five metrics to track energy performance:

 - Shipping Energy Intensity

 The metrics are not only easier to understand than the CEI, but their segment-specific nature of these new metrics also helps drive energy performance improvements.

 Chevron operates cogeneration units at refineries, production facilities and other sites worldwide.
 In 2016, these unites operated with a combined electrical generating capacity of 1,966 megawatts.
 Cogeneration is a fuel-efficient and environment-friendly process that produces steam and electric power simultaneously.
 These units, also referred to as combined heat and power units, generate electricity about twice as efficiently as the average power supplied by a local utility company.